 Cozia National Park is a hiker’s dream destination and one of the most breathtaking protected areas in Romania.
-The almost endless nature panoramas and the rich cultural heritage from its foothills transform this national park into one of best hiking locations in the Carpathian Mountains.
+The almost endless nature panoramas and the rich cultural heritage from its foothills transform this national park into one of the best hiking locations in the Carpathians.

 Situated along the valley of one of the longest rivers in Romania, Olt, the area of Cozia National Park extends on over 17,000 hectares and includes Cozia Mountain and partially Capatanii and Lotrului Mountains.
 With a maximum altitude of 1,668 meters reached in the highest part of the massif Cozia, these mountains are not nearly as tall as the nearby Fagaras.
 But, their abrupt slopes make hiking here an unexpectedly intense experience that can prove to be difficult during snowy winters.